Stephen-McDaniel/SmartDesktop-RStudio/README.md

 Distributed under the Apache 2.0 license at https://apache.org/licenses/LICENSE-2.0.

 RStudio is a registered trademark of RStudio, PBC.
+YakData is a service mark of YakData, LLC.
 [RStudio](https://github.com/rstudio/rstudio) products, other content from the [Rocker](https://github.com/rocker-org/rocker-versioned2) project and from CRAN are subject to other licenses which you are bound to by using these components/systems.

 ## ⭐ Inspiration